5 Great Museums on Long Island for Families

 Admission: (prices reflect the Museum and Planetarium Show Combo): Adults (Ages 13-61), $21; Children (Ages 2-12), $19; Seniors (Age 62+), $19

 The Cradle of Aviation Museum shows the history of aviation through the lens of how Long Island impacted advancements in this field.
-Exhibits tell a story of planes and space, which are especially perfect for any child who dreams to be a pilot or astronaut.
+Exhibits tell a story of planes and space, which are especially perfect for any child who dreams of being a pilot or astronaut.

 If your children are fascinated by the universe and stars, the planetarium show is a must-see.
 The Cradle of Aviation Museum has a full-dome planetarium, equipped with laser projectors and high-resolution technology that will make you and your family feel like you are floating in space.